Description of Research Expertise

 2) Elucidating the pathogenesis of light-induced retinal degeneration in the T4R rhodopsin mutant dog, a model of human autosomal dominant RP.

-3) Testing neuroprotective agents such as ciliary neurotrophic factor (CNTF) for their potential photoreceptor rescue properties.
+3) Testing neuroprotective agents for their potential photoreceptor rescue properties.

 5) Testing optogenetic tools as a potential strategy for recovering visual function in patients with late stages of retinal degeneration.